deepssharma/Capstone/README.md

     * Volume: Number of shares traded
 * Checked for stationarity in the time series by looking at auto-correlations, qq-plots, and adfuller test with and without transformation techniques (this is important to know if one builds ARIMA/GARCH models)
 * Added several **Financial Indicators** to the data by using the python Librray **Finta**.
 Details can be found at: (https://pypi.org/project/finta/)
 * The data was split into train, test and validation datasets.
 Since this is a time-series data, we can not shuffle data randomly.
-We used Keras TimeSeries Generator to build the data samples that preserve the time-order inforamtion
+We used Keras TimeSeries Generator to build the data samples that preserve the time-order information
 ## Stocks Prediction using LSTM Model
 ---------------------------
 (https://github.com/MohammadFneish7/Keras_LSTM_Diagram)